-SCORM bookmarking is the term used to describe the feature that keeps a record of the learner's current location in the course so that if they exit the course and relaunch it, they'll restart from where they left the course.
+Bookmarking is the term used to describe the feature that keeps a record of the learner's current location in the course so that if they exit the course and relaunch it, they'll restart from where they left the course.

-SCORM for LMS Releases
+SCORM for LMS releases

-In a 'SCORM for LMS' Release, when your Learner closes a module and then re-opens it they will be presented with the last completed page, or the last completed and last viewed page unless your LMS is configured to disregard this.
+In a SCORM for LMS release, when your learner closes a module and then re-opens it they will return the page that was last completed or viewed.

-Online (Link) releases
+Online Link releases

 Backup SCORM package releases store bookmarking data although the amount of pages that can be bookmarked is limited due to the restrictions of SCORM.

-SCORM 1.2 = 4,096 Characters
+SCORM 1.2 has 4,096 Character limit.

-SCORM 2004 (2nd edition) = 4,000 Characters
+SCORM 2004 (2nd edition) has a 4,000 Character limit.

-The amount of pages and the amount of interactions on those pages all contribute to the amount of Suspend data that is being stored.
+The amount of pages and the amount of interactions on those pages all contribute to the amount of suspend data that is being stored.

-|Note: As 'SCORM for Learning Management System Release' and 'Backup Release' use a different format for Suspend Data we advise that you do not replace a 'SCORM for Learning Management System Releases with a 'Backup Release' and vice versa.
-If you do wish to change Release mode we recommend uploading the replacement file as a separate instance on your LMS.|
+|Note: As SCORM for LMS and Backup SCORM use different methods of bookmarking, we advise that you do not replace a SCORM for LMS package with a Backup SCORM in your LMS and vice versa.
+If you do wish to change the release mode, we recommend uploading the replacement file as a separate instance on your LMS.|